leodonathilic/EZInstaller/README.md

 Just right click on it!

-# Executable Warning
+# ⚠️ Executable Warning

+Windows Defender (and other antiviruses) might consider the Executable as a potentially malicious file.
+I can assure you it is a false positive.
+You'll find [here](https://www.virustotal.com/gui/file/5e385a6ee7e60498d336248182b3e327361cacc4d0ee27a1dcf40e2e4ebefa52/detection) the VirusTotal analysis of the file.
-Windows Defend might consider the Executable as a potentially malicious file, you can either ignore it and run it, or if you don't trust the .exe (which I understand) you have the Python version available too!
+You can either ignore your antivirus and run it, or if you don't trust the .exe (which I understand) you have the Python version available too!
+I am currently working on a way to make the executable safe for antiviruses.